ngkore/docs/pqc/fips/fips-203-ml-kem.md

 ![](../images/fips-203/key-size.png)

-• **Comparison**: An RSA-2048 public key is roughly 256 bytes.
+- **Comparison**: An RSA-2048 public key is roughly 256 bytes.
 An ML-KEM-768 public key is roughly 1.2 KB.
 While this is larger, it is small enough to fit inside a single standard TCP packet (usually ~1500 bytes), avoiding the severe fragmentation issues seen with other post-quantum algorithms like McEliece (which has keys in the megabytes).

 **Performance**

 Despite the larger size, ML-KEM is computationally lightweight.

-• **Encapsulation/Decapsulation**: In many benchmarks, ML-KEM is actually faster than RSA and comparable to Elliptic Curve Diffie-Hellman (ECDH).
+- **Encapsulation/Decapsulation**: In many benchmarks, ML-KEM is actually faster than RSA and comparable to Elliptic Curve Diffie-Hellman (ECDH).

-**CPU Load**: The operations involve polynomial math that is very efficient for modern CPUs.
+- **CPU Load**: The operations involve polynomial math that is very efficient for modern CPUs.
 Decapsulating a key with ML-KEM is significantly less CPU-intensive than the heavy exponentiation required to decrypt with RSA.

-## Implementation: The “Hybrid” Transition
+## The “Hybrid” Transition

 You should not expect to switch to ML-KEM overnight and abandon classical crypto immediately.
 The industry standard is currently Hybrid Mode.
 Because ML-KEM is relatively new compared to RSA (which has been scrutinized for decades), engineers are cautious.
 In a hybrid handshake (e.g., in TLS 1.3), the browser and server establish two shared secrets:

 1. One using classical X25519 (Elliptic Curve).